zed/imunify360-doc/docs/hooks/README.md

     * params[]
       * cleanup_id / string / unique id of the cleanup
       * started / int / unixtime when the cleanup was started
       * tmp_filename / string / path to a temporary file with a scanning report.
-The list is in the format of the following command: `imunify360-agent malware malicious list --by-scan-id=... --json`.
+The list is in the format of the following command: <span class="notranslate"> `imunify360-agent malware malicious list --by-scan-id=... --json` </span>.
 See malware-detected hook section for details.
       * total_files / int / number of files that were sent for cleanup

     <div class="notranslate">